tanya1280mishra/TransformerPredictionB.H.E.L/README.md

-# 🛠️ Power Transformer Dissolved Gas Analysis (DGA) Dataset for Fault Detection and RUL Prediction
+# 🛠️ Power Transformer Dissolved Gas Analysis (DGA) for Fault Detection and RUL Prediction
 ## 📌 Overview

 This repository contains time-series datasets of **dissolved gas concentrations in transformer oil**, intended for solving key predictive maintenance problems in power transformers: